MVP 2: Most Vertical Primate: Release

 The film was released in Canada on October 5, 2001.
 It was given a limited release in the United States on January 11, 2002 for one weekend before its VHS and DVD a week later by Warner Home Video on January 22.
 As with its predecessor, Buena Vista Home Entertainment acquired certain distribution rights in some regions.

 Reception

-On Rotten Tomatoes the film has three reviews listed, all negative.
+On Rotten Tomatoes the film has three critic reviews listed, all negative and a 41% Popcornmeter.